kojodoc/kojodoc.github.io/reference/scala.md

 The basic idea behind a class is to bring together related data and behavior in your program to create a useful abstraction.
 You want to do this if it makes your program easier to write and read.
 Once you have a good abstraction, the rest of your program can use it to good effect without worrying about how it is implemented.
 In the best case, your program becomes a choreography of the abstractions available within it.

+A class can be used to represent an active entity in your program.
+Classes are especially useful in scenarios like games and simulations.

 * Once you create a class, let’s say `X`, you can create an object of type `X` (also called an instace of `X`) like this: `new X()`, or `new X(inputs)`.

 Here's an example: